 She also developed a way to deliver fat intravenously to patients who were too sick to eat.
 This was a method used to feed seriously wounded soldiers during the Korean War.

 She enjoyed a long career as a chemist and inventor, retiring in 1986.
-Ruth received the prestigious Lemelson-MIT Lifetime Achievement Award for her work on textiles at the age of 86.
-She was elected to the National Inventor’s Hall of Fame in 2008.
-She’ll always be known as the woman inventor who saved the cotton industry with her innovative thinking.
+Ruth received the prestigious Lemelson-MIT Lifetime Achievement Award for her work on textiles at the age of 86, and was elected to the National Inventor’s Hall of Fame in 2008.